George Salmon: Death

 Salmon continued to attend board meetings up to his death.
 At his death, Salmon had been a familiar figure in Trinity for over 62 years, and was held in affection even by those who disagreed with him.
-Both Trail and Mahaffy were eager to succeed Salmon as provost, and were lobbying to secure the position on the day of his death.
+Both Traill and Mahaffy were eager to succeed Salmon as provost, and were lobbying to secure the position on the day of his death.
 Just before his death, Salmon is said to have anticipated this in another apocryphal story.
-He dreamed that he was dead, and his funeral was processing across front square, followed by weeping Fellows and Scholars.
-His coffin was laid in the chapel, "and then", he said, "I sat up in my coffin, whereupon Mahaffy and Trail wept louder than ever".
+He dreamt that he was dead, and his funeral was processing across Front Square, followed by weeping Fellows and Scholars.
+His coffin was laid in the chapel, "and then", he said, "I sat up in my coffin, whereupon Mahaffy and Traill wept louder than ever".